 The terrain is relatively flat, making the hike accessible even for those who do not consider themselves experienced trekkers.
 Many people don’t think of Greece as a hiking destination.

 However, there are countless stunning trails throughout the country.
 The Fira to Oia hike is one of the best and most famous.

 The route leads you through the charming Santorini villages of Imerovigli and Firostefani.
 Some of the volcanic landscapes that you will pass are so unique that they look out of this world.
 There are plenty of opportunities to stop along the way to enjoy a coffee, a spot of lunch, or to take photographs.

 Ammoudi Bay is a lovely place to while away the afternoon and recover from your morning hike from Fira.
 The bay is often overlooked by tourists to Santorini.

 It sits 300 steps beneath the main town of Oia.
 Its seafront promenades are filled with dozens of excellent seafood restaurants that serve up the day’s latest catches.

 Pack your swimsuit and towel and follow the worn dirt trail that leads from Ammoudi Bay to the rock of Agios Nikolaos.
 Locals love to hang out here in the summer months, and you can join them as they snorkel in the cerulean waters and dive off cliffs.

 Depart Santorini and Lovely Greece

-As your time in Hellas draws to a close, scoff down one last spanakopita and head to Santorini port or airport for your onward connections.
+As your 7 days in Greece draws to a close, scoff down one last spanakopita or Greek pastry.
+Then, head to Santorini port or airport for your onward connections.

 Spring (March to May)